thomashollier/triptych/readme.md

 <h1>Triptych</h1>
 This allows you to sync video playback across multiple raspberry pi mini computers.
+I've only used this on 3 hosts at once but it should work on any number of machines.

+<h3>hardware setup</h3>
+All you need is raspberry pi each connected to a screen and to an ethernet hub.
+I've tested this with raspeberry pi2 B model.

 <h3>Set up openframeworks on your raspberry pi</h3>
 -Read this: http://forum.openframeworks.cc/t/raspberry-pi-2-setup-guide/18690<br>